[R.O. 2009 §155.01; CC 1981 §26.5-1.1; Ord. No. 93-259, 11-2-1993]

 An acceptable relocation plan for the families and businesses displaced by the development plan;

-A provision that the developer and its heirs, assigns and successors will, at all times, make all facilities in the developed area available to the general public without regard to race, religion, color, national origin, age or sex;
+A provision that the developer and its heirs, assigns and successors will, at all times, make all facilities in the developed area available to the general public without regard to race, religion, color, national origin, age, sex, disability, sexual orientation, gender identity or gender expression;

 A provision determining the necessity for the granting of the power of eminent domain and, in the event such necessity is found to exist, the granting of such power in the form of a certificate of public convenience and necessity to the corporation authorizing and empowering the corporation to acquire by eminent domain or otherwise all or any part of the real property for the purpose expressed in the development plan in the area included in the development plan.
 The corporation shall have the authority and powers of eminent domain as set forth in Section 353.130, RSMo., subject to such conditions as may be imposed by the City Council;